-You have until the end of April to apply for this year’s round of the Guardian Scott Trust Bursary.
+You have until the 15th of May to apply for this year’s round of the Guardian Scott Trust Bursary.
 But, just how do you stand the best chance of snagging a place?
 And what exactly do you get?

 We spoke to a selection of recent graduates who’ve completed the MA and placement scheme, to put together a handy guide of everything you need to know.
 It’s pretty comprehensive, even if we do say so ourselves.